Suffragette (film): Development

 In April 2011, it was announced that Film4 Productions, Focus Features and Ruby Films were developing a history drama film about the British women's suffrage movement of the late 19th and early 20th century.
 Abi Morgan was set to write the script while Sarah Gavron was attached to direct the film.
 On 24 October 2013, it was revealed that Pathé had replaced Focus, while the BFI Film Fund was to fund the film and that Ryan Kavanaugh was attached to produce it.

-In October 2014, Relativity Media acquired only the North American rights and Pathé acquired the international rights to distribute Suffragette.
-However, on 17 March 2015, Focus Features took over the North American distribution rights, after the success of The Theory of Everything.
-The main reason was that Relativity had filed for bankruptcy at the time, so Focus took over the distribution rights in the United States and Ryan dropped out of producing the film due to the bankruptcy of Relativity.

 Casting

 Carey Mulligan was cast to play the lead role on 24 February 2013; Helena Bonham Carter joined on 20 December 2013; Meryl Streep was cast as British suffragette leader Emmeline Pankhurst on 19 February 2014; Ben Whishaw and Brendan Gleeson joined the cast on 20 February 2014.

 Filming

 Principal photography began on 24 February 2014 in London.
 The production also visited The Historic Dockyard Chatham where they filmed the factory and prison scenes.